 It was only one or two days a week and everyone has a right to enjoy the shore, so no big deal.
 Since the TV show started airing, Seaside Heights is now a sticky fly trap for them.

 …….and you get this

-It was an uncharacteristically chilly night for August so I had an over-sized jean jacket over a thin, lacy white mini skirt and top (I looked “like a doily”, to quote Ethan Hawke in Reality Bites), my arms crossed tight, inadvertently wrapping the too long sleeves around myself like a straitjacket.
-Me and a friend were on the Casino Pier watching some hunky guy climb to the top of a pirate ship ride to fix it, with shock and awe.
-She was scoping him out (blue-collar boys didn’t have the luxury of free summer vacations like we did…they had to work to play).
+It was an uncharacteristically chilly night for August, so I was wearing an over-sized jean jacket over a thin, lacy white mini skirt and top (I looked “like a doily”, to quote Ethan Hawke in Reality Bites), my arms crossed tight, wrapping the too long sleeves around myself like a straitjacket.
+My best friend and I were on the Casino Pier watching, with shock and awe, some hunky guy climb to the top of a pirate ship ride to fix it (blue-collar boys didn’t have the luxury of free summer vacations like we did – they had to work to play).
 She was scoping him out big time, hoping he would notice her once he was finished.
 Suddenly, she nudged me hard in the ribs and said loudly so I could hear her over the music, right into the deepest part of my ear canal, which made me jump;

 I’m pretty sure I said “Lisa”. but my friend repeated it, so it probably wasn’t very audible.

 After the usual “Where are you from?
 Where are you staying?
 How long are you here for?”, questions, he asked me how old I was.
 I gained some sense of clarity (landed on earth) for a moment and asked him the same before I gave him my answer.

 “18″ He responded, almost too quickly.

 When you’re a teenager. a 3-year, or well, 2 1/2 year age difference is akin to a 50-year-old man dating a 20-year-old woman, intellectually, at least.
 A 15-year-old would be a ‘kid’ to him.
 I was jail bait.

 “I’m..I’m…17″ I responded, LYING.